zach2good/PacketEater/README.md

 - Sessiosn combining/debouncing doesn't seem to work correctly?
 Sessions within 10s of eachother (or shall we go 30s?) don't seem to be automatically combining every 60s
 - Windower: use `pol_path` to work backwards to get the FFXI install path
 - Clients: Draw a little logo, or with a cross through it - depending on if you're successfully sending or not.
+- Build: Have CMake looks for env vars saying where your Windower/Ashita addon/plugin directories are, and automatically try and drop new builds in there